-Hi Woot!
-Great to be back here to follow up on last week’s offer for our top smartphones bundled with our 100% free phone service.
-I’ve add our top FAQs below (along with a link to a more expanded set).
-I’ll also be around to answer any questions in this thread or through PM!
+Hi all!
+So great to be back on Woot with some top smartphones that come with our 100% free phone service.
+Please see below for the top FAQs (plus with a link to a more expanded set).
+I’ll also be here to answer any questions in this thread or through PM!

 ** 1. Is FreedomPop really free?**

-Yes, by activating on the 100% free, you’ll be able to get 200 minutes, 500 texts, and 500MB of data for free each and every month.
+Yes, by activating on the 100% free plan, you’ll be able to get 200 minutes, 500 texts, and 500MB of data for free each and every month.
 Just buy the phone and you’ll never have to pay another phone bill again.
 Upgrading to unlimited talk & text is only $10.99/month.